wise-cube/wise-cube/Evaluation/README.md

 Technical aspect of the product evaluation includes:

-- Failure/Anomalies detection during the communication among each part
+- Failures/Anomalies detection during the communication among each part
 - Behaviours wrt numbers of cubes running and exchanging messages with the broker in terms of latency
-- The ratio between numbers of players (phone) connect and efficiency
+- The ratio between number of players (phones) connected and efficiency
 - How the responsiveness of the webserver change  during the "stress test"